This post may contain affiliate links. Please read my disclosure policy.

 - Preheat oven to 450°F or set grill to High (450°F).

 - Rinse and slice each tomato lengthwise.
+Place on wire rack in rimmed baking pan.
 Drizzle with olive oil, salt and pepper.
+I typically add some water to the pan to avoid any smoking or do it on the grill.

-- Grill Method: Oil grill basket or grill pan and spread tomatoes cut side up.
+- Grill Method: Oil grill basket, grill pan or use wire rack in rimmed baking pan and spread tomatoes cut side up.
 Grill until charred, turning to get both sides (5 to 10 minutes total depending on size).

 Optional Flavor Adds

-- Italian Style: arrange rosemary and garlic cloves on parchment lined baking sheet.
+- Italian Style: arrange rosemary and garlic cloves on wire rack in rimmed baking pan.
 Lay the sliced tomatoes on top and sprinkle with salt and pepper.
 Cook per method choice above.

 - Mexican Style: sprinkle tomatoes with oregano and chili powder.
 Cook per method choice above.